-The journal publishes on an ongoing basis with new articles, essays, interviews and reviews appearing as they advance through the peer-review process.
+The journal publishes in accordance with its CFPs on an ongoing basis with new articles, essays, interviews and reviews appearing as they advance through the peer-review process described here.
 All work is published under a Creative Commons license.
 Permission is granted to forward electronically to others and to post Journal texts for non-commercial purposes following Open Source guidelines, provided they are reproduced intact and the source indicated and linked.
-To publish Synaesthesia texts in electronic, printed and/or other forms, contact firstname.lastname@example.org
+To publish Synaesthesia texts in electronic, printed and/or other forms, contact email@example.com

 The journal receives indirect funding through the annual research budget for scholarly activities awarded by Okinawa Christian Institute.
 Donations from our readership our welcome.